fgero/dhcpv6-mod/docs/CONFIGURE.md

 cp -p dhcpv6-orange.conf test-files/dhcpv6.conf
 ```

-If you don't create `test-files` then your current config file, or the defaultone, will be used.
+If you don't create `test-files/` then your current config file, or the default one, will be used.

-Then, you can test how odhcp6c.sh would fetch your interface details and generate DHCP v6 options using your dhcpv6.conf :
+Then, you can test how `odhcp6c.sh` would fetch your interface details and generate DHCP v6 options using your dhcpv6.conf :

 ```bash
 ./odhcp6c.sh test ethx.832